danielfm/django-flash/doc/source/usage.rst

-Using Django-flash
+Using Django-Flash
 ------------------

-Once plugged to your project, Django-flash automatically adds a ``flash`` attribute to the :class:`django.http.HttpRequest` objects received by your views.
+Once plugged to your project, Django-Flash automatically adds a ``flash`` attribute to the :class:`django.http.HttpRequest` objects received by your views.
 This property points to a :class:`djangoflash.models.FlashScope` instance, which supports most if not all operations provided by a simple Python